What 85 Years Of Research Says Is The Real Key To Happiness

 A key point in the interview is mechanism.
 Social isolation can keep people in a low-level fight-or-flight pattern.
 Over time, that may increase stress-hormone exposure and physiological strain.
 The practical insight is simple: relationship habits are not optional self-help extras.
 They are part of resilience infrastructure.

-This helps explain why someone can feel "fine" professionally while carrying chronic tension physically and emotionally.
+This explains why someone can feel "fine" professionally while carrying chronic tension physically and emotionally.
 When difficult events happen, the absence of reliable support magnifies the load.
+The problem is not that people need constant social contact.
+It is that humans need dependable connection they can return to when pressure rises.

 Think In Terms Of Social Fitness

 One of the strongest ideas in the interview is social fitness.
-You do not do one relationship action and become "done," the same way you do not exercise once and become permanently fit.
-Social wellbeing is maintained by repeated behavior.
-The consistency mechanics in How To Master Self-Control at Work help translate this from intention into repeatable weekly behavior.
+You do not take one relationship action and become "done," just as you do not exercise once and become permanently fit.
+Social wellbeing is maintained through repeated behavior.
+The consistency mechanics in How To Master Self-Control at Work help translate that idea from intention into weekly practice.

 That means small actions count: